rsyslog/rsyslog-doc/source/configuration/filters.rst

 Property-based filters are unique to rsyslogd.
 They allow to filter on any property, like HOSTNAME, syslogtag and msg.
-A list of all currently-supported properties can be found in the `property replacer documentation <property_replacer.html>`_ (but keep in mind that only the properties, not the replacer is supported).
-With this filter, each properties can be checked against a specified value, using a specified compare operation.
+A list of all currently-supported properties can be found in the :doc:`rsyslog properties documentation <properties>`.
+With this filter, each property can be checked against a specified value, using a specified compare operation.

-A property-based filter must start with a colon **in column 0**.
+A property-based filter must start with a colon **in column 1**.
 This tells rsyslogd that it is the new filter type.
 The colon must be followed by the property name, a comma, the name of the compare operation to carry out, another comma and then the value to compare against.
 This value